Skip to main content

 6 mentions Positive Neutral Negative

 Players find the grinding aspect of the game to be excessively tedious and time-consuming, often describing it as a boring slog that detracts from the overall experience.
-The slow movement speed and lack of engaging content lead many to abandon the game altogether, feeling that it requires an unrealistic investment of time.
+The slow movement speed and lack of engaging content lead many to abandon the game before completion.

 • “You'll need a second life for grinding.”